 - weed and cultivate consistently every week

 These are only some of the qualities that can help you achieve great things in your garden.
-It might seem overwhelming at first to try to achieve these qualities all at once.
+It might seem overwhelming at first to try to achieve these personal qualities all at once.
 You will have better luck picking one and finding success in small steps.

-Do you have any additional qualities that you find useful to have as a gardener?
+Do you have any additional personal qualities that you find useful to have as a gardener?
 Feel free to share them in the comments below.